grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

    - **DOCUMENTATION URL (OPTIONAL)** - URL to the public documentation for this feature.
    - **ENABLEMENT VIDEO (OPTIONAL)** - Link to the video used for enablement.
    - **INTERNAL INFORMATION (OPTIONAL)** - Information for Grafana Labs employees only.
 For example, ProductDNA, slack channel, FAQ, training docs or videos.
 Used for training and internal announcements.
+This will only be visible on admin.grafana.com/whats-new/, _not_ the public What's New page.

 1. Click **Save**.
 The entry is now in **Draft** status and a PR is generated in the `grafana/website` repository.
 1. If your entry is ready to publish, proceed to step 4.
 If your entry requires review, follow these steps: